tomerfiliba/tomerfiliba.github.io/blog/_posts/2024-08-22-candystore.md

 *Sweet Security* has just released [CandyStore](https://github.com/sweet-security/candystore) - a **very fast Key-Value Store** in Rust with negligible memory overhead and unique features like lists and queues.
 The library is meant to be used an *embedded database*, but in the future we may release a server and C bindings.
-It's based on a novel algorith, not one based on LSMs or B-Trees, and does not require any journal/WAL while still being atomic and crash-safe.
+It's based on a novel algorithm, not one based on LSMs or B-Trees, and does not require any journal/WAL while still being atomic and crash-safe.

 ## Life, the Universe and Everything